 When are invitations to bid used?

 There are several instances where it might be plausible to use an invitation to bid.
-Specific industries such as government organizations and academic institutions use invitations to bid more than other industries.
+Certain industries, such as government organizations and academic institutions, use invitations to bid more than other industries.
 This promotes high levels of transparency and helps curb corruption and favoritism.

 Clients mostly use invitations to bid on predictable projects to clearly understand the processes and requirements necessary to complete the project.
-Some clients may also use an invitation to bid in cases where there is no significant difference in the varying products and services offered by the contractors, and the price ends up being the most critical evaluation criteria in such instances.
+Some clients may also use an invitation to bid in cases where there is no significant difference in the varying products and services offered by the contractors.
+The price ends up being the most critical evaluation criterion in such instances.

 Unlike a Request for Proposal, the contractor does not offer additional solutions to the client's procurement and management processes.
 With this in mind, the contractor should understand the client's requirements and follow through with them instead of introducing new concepts.
 The contractor must know what exactly is expected of them.

 Invitations to bid mostly end up in fixed-price contracts.
-Contractors are pressured to bid as low as possible, but it is essential to understand that underbidding might make it hard to cover your operating costs.
-An unreasonably low bid might also make it difficult for a contractor to follow all the contract requirements.
-As much as low prices can help you win bids, it would help if you were transparent about your expenses with the party offering the request.
+If you're transparent about your expenses, it will help you win bids.
+The pressure for contractors to bid as low as possible might make it hard for them to cover operating costs.
+An unreasonably low bid might make it difficult for a contractor to follow all contract requirements.

 Invitation to bid vs. RFP

 As discussed earlier, an invitation to bid is used when the client knows what they want in a project.
 On the other hand, a request for a proposal is more demanding and complex.
-In a request for proposal, the client knows the end product they want, but they do not know the methods and specifications to be used in the project.
+In a request for proposal, the client knows the end product they want, but they need to know the methods and specifications to be used in the project.

 The RFP describes the required end product and gives out proposals on the specifications and proposed criteria for analysis.
 The bidders then offer the client different methods and price points to evaluate.

-Since an RFP requires a lot of technical expertise, the contractor has more leeway for introducing new concepts and ideas on methods for completing the project or performing a service.
-Projects under an RFP lead to superior service and have a longer selection process.
-The evaluation process for each proposal can be tedious and drag out longer than expected.
-However, this front-end time spent leads to better innovation and lower overall costs.
+Since an RFP requires a lot of technical expertise, the contractor has more leeway to introduce new concepts and ideas for completing the project or performing a service.
+Projects under an RFP lead to superior service and a longer selection process.
+Evaluation for each proposal can be tedious and drags out longer than expected.
+This front-end time spent leads to better innovation and lower overall costs.

-Unlike in Invitation to Bid, price is not the only deciding factor in requesting proposals.
+Unlike Invitation to Bid, price is one of many deciding factors in requesting proposals.
 Clients heavily weigh the quality and experience of the bidders.